dbakti7/programming-training/readme.md

 * Promote collaboration to build cool stuff
 * Be a platform to learn and share advanced computer science skills

-## Upcoming Session
-`Sunday, 24 June 2018, 2 pm: Programming Concepts - Python`

-**[Programming Concepts - Python]** is a series covering basic concepts of programming and python scripting.

 ## Frequently Asked Questions
 ### When?
 The first session is scheduled on Sunday, 24 June 2018.
-We plan to hold it every weekend, please refer to `Upcoming Session` section for updated information every week.
+We plan to hold it every weekend, please refer to our group chat for updated information every week.

 ### Where?
 The exact venue will be updated every week at the group chat.

 ### How long is the duration for each session?
-The duration for each session is estimated around 4 - 8 hours.
+The duration for each session is estimated around 3 - 5 hours.

 ### How is the training will be conducted?
 The concept of the training is mini lectures with mini projects as the hands-on practices.